 Untersee-boot (U-Boat) Crewmen:

-Korvettenkapitan 11th U-Boot Flotilla:
+Korvettenkapitan, 11th U-Boot Flotilla:

 The Flotilla operated various marks of the Type VII U-Boat until September 1944, when it had an influx of some Type IX boats from France.
 It also was the only flotilla to field the Type XXI U-Boot for operational use, but the war ended before the U-2511 saw any action.
 The Flotilla was disbanded on 9 May 1945 with the German surrender.

-Korvettenkapitian or Lieutenant Commander was obtained by many successful U-boat commanders and usually meant the end of the patrols at sea and a job overseeing something much larger than 1 U-boat.
+Korvettenkapitän or Lieutenant Commander was obtained by many successful U-boat commanders and usually meant the end of the patrols at sea and a job overseeing something much larger than 1 U-boat.

-Gone is the white-topped commander’s cap replaced with the standard blue top while at sea.
+Gone is the white-topped commander’s cap, replaced with the standard blue top while at sea.
 He displays the Flotilla’s insignia of the Eisbar on the side of his cap in traditional style.
-The single set of oak leaves on the visor indicates his authority as do the shoulder boards on the overcoat.
+The single set of oak leaves on the visor indicates his authority, as do the shoulder boards on the overcoat.

 The heavy overcoat helps to cut the cold as he watches the return of his boats.
-Interestingly the buttons are cast in glass and painted gold, possibly to prevent tarnish? from the salt air.
-Depending on circumstances he can wear the standard Kriegsmarine officer dagger suspended from the inside of the jacket or refer jacket as well as the brocade belt. with the uniform, he wears the standard officer’s shirt, trousers, and shoes.
+Interestingly, the buttons are cast in glass and painted gold, possibly to prevent tarnish from the salt air.
+Depending on circumstances, he can wear the standard Kriegsmarine officer dagger suspended from the inside of the jacket or refer jacket as well as the brocade belt.
+With the uniform, he wears the standard officer’s shirt, trousers, and shoes.

 Steurmaat U-1231:

-Marineoberstabsarzt Jobst Schäfer:
+Marineoberstabsarzt, Jobst Schäfer:

-KM U862 Sanitatsobermaat:
+Obermaat, U862 Sanitatsobermaat:

 Funkerbootmann, U-177, South Atlantic 1943: